 Instead, offer kind, supportive, and non-judgmental words that focus on your friend's experience and not your own.
-You can certainly let them know that you experienced something similar and would be happy to share what helped you cope if they'd like.
-Always ask for permission before delving into your own experience.
+You can certainly let them know you experienced something similar and would be happy to share what helped you cope if they'd like.
+Always ask for permission before delving into your own situation.

-How to Be a Good Friend to Someone Getting Divorced
+Be a Good Friend to Someone Getting Divorced

 While you may feel nervous about what to say to a friend going through a divorce, it's important to be there for them and provide non-judgmental support.
 Allow your friend to take the lead, offer kind words of support, and let them know specific ways you're able to help them out if they'd like.